gpaspala/PFCands/readme.md

-# Basic instructions for using Nano with uproot3:
+# Basic instructions for using Nano with uproot:

 - The files are under https://cernbox.cern.ch/index.php/s/Ru7Hm4sjbP16Xtx
 - Currently only copied part of the 2016 Simulation of ttbar dilepton events, with about 1M events in total.
 More events and more channels can be produced, if necessary.